What are we doing?

 Neartown Church is inviting busy people to experience the peace of life with Jesus Christ because we value new relationships, everyday connections, radical generosity, and global impact.

 The very first step towards ʻinviting busy people to experience the peace of life with Christʼ is meeting people who donʼt already know that peace.
-We have to meet people we donʼt already know, then we can get to know them, pray for them, serve them, and then after we’ve invited them into our life, we can invite them to experience the peace of life with Jesus Christ.
+We have to meet people we donʼt already know, then we can get to know their story, pray for them, serve them, and then after we’ve invited them into our life, we can invite them to experience the peace of life with Jesus Christ.